Trade Stock Indices

 When the price moves up-ward it forms higher highs & higher lows forming an upward stock price movement.
 An upwards trend-line can then be drawn by connecting/joining these price higher lows.

 To draw this upward stock trend line - we use support zones.
-To plot the upwards trend-line correctly 2 support levels are needed.
+To plot the upwards trendline properly 2 support levels are needed.

-How Do You Interpret An Upward Trend Line - How Do You Interpret Chart Trends? - How Do I Interpret Market Trends?
+How Can You Analyze An Upward Trend Line - How Can You Analyze Chart Trends? - How Can I Analyze Market Trends?

 Drawing a Downward Trend-Line